pipe-cd/pipecd/docs/content/en/blog/plugin-intro.md

 To see the development progress, visit [the RFC](https://github.com/pipe-cd/pipecd/blob/master/docs/rfcs/0015-pipecd-plugin-arch-meta.md) or [the meta Issue](https://github.com/pipe-cd/pipecd/issues/5259).

-If you have any questions or opinions, feel free to talk in [CNCF Slack](https://cloud-native.slack.com/) > #pipecd-jp or [PipeCD Community Meeting](https://docs.google.com/document/d/1AtE0CQYbUV5wLfvAcl9mo9MyTCH52BuU7AngVUvE7vg/edit).
+If you have any questions or opinions, feel free to talk in [CNCF Slack](https://cloud-native.slack.com/) > #pipecd or [PipeCD Community Meeting](https://docs.google.com/document/d/1AtE0CQYbUV5wLfvAcl9mo9MyTCH52BuU7AngVUvE7vg/edit).